 He trained to become a tailor:

 The son of a saloon owner in a seedy section of Baltimore, Ruth was sent to the St. Mary's Industrial School for Boys at age 7 to keep him out of trouble.
 He developed his formidable baseball skills at St. Mary's, playing upwards of 200 games per year between classes, but the no-nonsense Catholic monks in charge required each boarder to learn a useful vocation.
 The Babe displayed a talent for shirt making, and he was good enough to earn an apprenticeship at a tailor shop located in the school's laundry building.
-Of course, he was better at throwing and blasting a baseball to the high heavens, so when he left St. Mary's for good in 1914, it was to join the minor league Baltimore Orioles, not the Men's Warehouse.
+Of course, he was better at throwing and blasting a baseball to the high heavens, so when he left St. Mary's for good in 1914, it was to join the minor league Baltimore Orioles, not the Men's Wearhouse.

 He spoke German:

-Given that Ruth was not extensively educated, and that most surviving audio footage features him grunting in a "Yeah, see" Jimmy Cagney-style gangster voice, it’s difficult to imagine him being bilingual.
+Given that Ruth was not extensively educated, and that most surviving audio footage features him grunting in a "Yeah, see" Jimmy Cagney-style gangster voice, it’s strange to think of him as being bilingual.
 But his father and mother both had German roots, and the Babe as a babe was surrounded by his Pennsylvania Dutch paternal grandparents, so he was immersed in the language at an early age.
 In his seminal 1974 biography Babe: The Legend Comes to Life, Robert Creamer related a tale of how baseball historian Fred Lieb once attempted to converse in German with New York Yankees co-star Lou Gehrig, only to find Ruth continually butting in.

 He had an unusual method for keeping cool: